Sudhanshu095/Sudhanshu095/README.md

             cloudPlatforms: ["Amazon Web Services", "Google Cloud Platform", "Microsoft Azure"],
             containerization: ["Docker", "Kubernetes"],
         },
-        databases: ["Mongo", "MySQL", "PostgreSQL"],
+        databases: ["Mongo", "MySQL", "PostgreSQL", "Redis"],
         other: ["Firebase", "Supabase", "Socket.IO", "Selenium"]
     },
     architecture: ["Single page", "Serverless", "Monolithic", "Microservices"],
-    currentFocus: "No Focus - It Means, Doing Everything",
+    currentFocus: "Juggling Everything",
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "The first computer bug was an actual bug!
+In 1947, a moth got stuck in a relay of the Harvard Mark II computer, and ever since, the term 'bug' has been used to describe software glitches."
+};
 ```
-\

 I believe in the transformative power of technology to create meaningful solutions.
 Whether developing sophisticated machine learning models or crafting seamless user experiences, my work is driven by a commitment to excellence and continuous improvement.
 I'm always eager to connect with others who share a passion for innovation and problem-solving.

 ---